-- 5. Special committees.
-Special committees are those committees established at any time by the commission which have a limited purview and limited duration of existence.
-The charter of a special committee shall be adopted by a formal written motion and shall include the classes of information specified for inclusion in any committee charter as described in these bylaws.
+- (5) Special committees.
+Special committees are those committees established at any time by the commission that have a limited purview and limited duration.
+The charter of a special committee shall be adopted by a commission order and shall include the same kind of information prescribed for other committee charters under these bylaws.
 A special committee legally empowered to act on behalf of the commission, conduct hearings, or take testimony or public comment shall conduct its business in meetings duly noticed and open to the public.
-Special committees need not meet in public session when their membership is less than a quorum of commissioners and they are not legally authorized to act on behalf of the commission as described above.
 (Res.
-3742, 2017) - 6.
-Referral to committee.
+3778, 2020; Res.
+3742, 2017) - (6) Referral to committee.
 Topics that involve establishment or revision of policy directives or governance structures shall be referred to a committee of appropriate purview for recommendations on action by the commission.
 Other matters may be referred to appropriate committees at the discretion of the commission by public action.
-If there is no standing or special committee of appropriate purview constituted for the particular matter, one shall be constituted by a charter adopted pursuant to the requirements of these bylaws.
+If there is no standing or special committee of appropriate purview constituted for the policy matter, one shall be constituted by a charter adopted pursuant to the requirements of these bylaws.
 Such committee referral shall be made by the president or may be ordered by the commission by public action.
-Notwithstanding the timeline set in the committee's charter for consideration and recommendation to the commission, the commission may, by a vote of a majority of its membership, discharge a committee from further consideration of a particular matter.
-The motion to so discharge shall refer the matter to a different committee or place it on the agenda for commission consideration at an appropriate time.
+Notwithstanding the timeline set in the committee's charter for consideration and recommendation to the commission, the commission may, by a vote of a majority of its membership, discharge a committee from further consideration of any matter.
+The motion to so discharge shall refer the matter to a different committee or place it on the agenda for commission consideration.
 (Res.
-3742, 2017)

-- 7. Attendance at committees by additional commissioners.
-Because the presence of three or more commissioners at any meeting results in the assembly of a quorum of the port commission, commissioners shall refrain from attending committees to which they are not assigned.
-When circumstances compel attendance of more than two commissioners at a meeting of a standing or special committee, the additional commissioner(s) planning to attend shall notify the commission clerk in writing of their intention to attend the meeting.
-Notice to the commission clerk shall be provided at least 25 hours in advance of the time set for convening the meeting.
-The commission clerk shall provide public notice of the committee meeting where a quorum of commissioners will be present pursuant to the requirements of law and these bylaws.
+3778, 2020; Res.
+3742, 2017) - (7) Attendance at committees by additional commissioners.
+When more than two commissioners plan to attend a meeting of a standing or special committee, the additional commissioner(s) planning to attend shall notify the commission clerk in writing of their intention to attend the meeting.
+Notice to the commission clerk shall be provided at least three business days in advance of the date set for convening the meeting.
+If a quorum of commissioners will be present at a committee meeting, the commission clerk shall provide public notice of the meeting as both a committee meeting and a commission meeting with the agenda limited to the committee's business.
+No final action of the Port of Seattle Commission shall be taken at such a committee meeting.
 (Res.
-3742, 2017) - 8.
-Record of committee proceedings and recommendations.
+3778, 2020; Res.
+3742, 2017) - (8) Record of committee proceedings and recommendations.
 Standing and special committees shall keep records of actions taken and assigned during their deliberations and of final recommendations made to the commission.
-These records shall be prepared by the committee's staff coordinator and shall be authenticated by the signature of the committee chair.
+These records shall be prepared by the committee's staff coordinator.
 The commission clerk shall be the record holder for these records and shall make them available for public review.
 Final recommendations of standing or special committees shall be placed on the agenda of a commission public meeting as soon as practicable and may be discussed by the commission in public session.
-Unless prevented from doing so by extenuating circumstances, standing committees shall record their deliberations electronically.
+The charter of a standing committee may require it to electronically record its deliberations.
 (Res.
+3817, 2024; Res.
+3778, 2020; Res.
 3742, 2017)